 The Sydney Symphony Orchestra Fellowship is recognised as one of the world's leading orchestral training programs.

 The Fellowship is a one-year program which immerses its participants in the day-to-day workings of the Sydney Symphony Orchestra.
 Under the guidance of SSO Principal Viola and Fellowship Artistic Director Roger Benedict, the Fellows are provided with the training and experience they need to secure full-time positions in professional orchestras.

-Meet the fifteen gifted young musicians chosen from 200 applicants nationwide that have joined the SSO this year as the 2017 Fellows.Read More
+Meet the twelve gifted young musicians chosen from 200 applicants nationwide that have joined the Sydney Symphony Orchestra this year as the 2019 Fellows.

 Bridget O'Donnell talks about her year and experiences as an SSO Fellow in this short video.

 "The SSO Fellowship Program aims to produce adventurous, inspiring and highly adaptable musicians who can imagine something beyond themselves and help create a strong and vibrant future for music."